bunkerity/bunkerweb-plugins/crowdsec/README.md

       CROWDSEC_API: "http://crowdsec:8080" # This is the address of the CrowdSec container API in the same network
       CROWDSEC_APPSEC_URL: "http://crowdsec:7422" # Comment if you don't want to use the AppSec Component
       CROWDSEC_API_KEY: "s3cr3tb0unc3rk3y" # Remember to set a stronger key for the bouncer
+    networks:
+      ...
+      - bw-plugins
+    logging:
+      driver: syslog # Send logs to syslog
+      options:
+        syslog-address: "udp://10.10.10.254:514" # The IP address of the syslog service

   ...